Not already a member? join us

 Translation cards.
-Available to purchase from, www.dietarycard.com, Allergy UK’s website and http://allergyaction.org/translations/ which are free to downlaoad and print off.
+Available to purchase from www.dietarycard.com, Allergy UK’s website and allergyaction.org which are free to download and print off.
 These will help to ensure others are made aware of your allergy despite any language barriers.

 Some people with peanut allergy report that they experience symptoms when peanut snacks are handed around to passengers with their drinks.
 The most likely cause of these reactions is skin contact.
 If you touch a fold-down tray, or some other surface, that has previously been touched by a passenger eating peanuts you could have a reaction.
 To minimise the risk, you could carry “wet wipes” to clean surfaces as soon as you get on the plane.

 Reactions caused by inhalation of peanut dust are thought to be less likely, but may sometimes occur – particularly if you are extremely allergic and the passengers sitting near you are eating peanuts.
 Be guided by your doctor or consultant, and your allergy history.
 If you know you are at the high end of the risk scale (for example, you have reacted by inhaling peanut allergen in the past) then it would be sensible to contact the airline well in advance to request that peanuts are not distributed on your flight.